pivotal-cf/docs-service-backup/index.html.md

 The optional `cleanup_executable` property names a local executable to cleanup backups.
 Tokens are split on spaces; first is command to execute and remaining are passed as args to command.

+#### <a id="alerts"></a>Sending an alert when a backup fails

+When the optional `alerts` properties are configured an alert will be sent to SpaceDevelopers in the configured `cf_space` when a backup fails.
+Alerts are sent using the [Cloud Foundry Notifications Service](https://github.com/cloudfoundry-incubator/notifications).

 #### <a id="correlating"></a>Correlating BOSH instances to Cloud Foundry service instances

 BOSH operators might want to correlate BOSH-deployed VM instances with CF service instances, in which case the Service Author must provide a binary that returns a string identifier for your service instance.
 This will appear in all log messages under the data element `identifier`.
 For e.g.